Kiandra Insights

 December 9, 2024

-Woman grabs her in her in frustration as she looks at her laptop screen
+Woman grabs hair in her in frustration as she looks at her laptop screen

 One of the significant fears that technology leaders face when embarking on a custom software development project is the possibility of the technology becoming outdated.
-This concern arises from the rapid pace of technological advancement, where new tools, frameworks, and methodologies frequently emerge.
+This concern arises from the rapid pace of AI and technological advancement, where new tools, frameworks, and methodologies frequently emerge.
+Here are 8 mitigation strategies we recommend to our clients when they embark on a software project with Kiandra.

 If the chosen technology stack becomes obsolete, the software may require extensive updates or even complete redevelopment, leading to increased costs, operational disruptions, and missed opportunities.